 4. Total incontinence

-Total incontinence due to a vesicovaginal fistula or aureterovaginal fistula is treated by surgical repair of the defect.
+Total incontinence due to a vesicovaginal fistula (an abnormal passage between the bladder and the vagina) or a ureterovaginal fistula (a passage between the distal ureter and the vagina) is treated by surgically repairing the defect.

 Treating faecal incontinence

 Once your doctor has established the underlying cause of faecal incontinence (FI), he or she will decide on the most suitable treatment.
 This could involve a combination of medication, exercise and other treatment methods.

 Dietary changes: If your FI is caused by diarrhoea or constipation, making changes to your diet may help to normalise and regulate your bowel movements.
 Your doctor may ask you to keep a food diary to monitor the impact of dietary changes.
 For example, he or she may suggest that you increase your intake of high-fibre foods and fluids, or that you eliminate foods that may make the problem worse.